 Want to get your car started and warmed up before you drive off?
 A number of auto brands have skills that allow you to start your vehicle remotely, lock and unlock doors, change the interior temperature, turn on the lights and more.
 These include Hyundai Blue Link, MyFord Mobile and EV Car for Teslas.

 Why bother reaching for your phone or a light switch when you can simply tell Alexa to turn off your connected lights?
-You'll need a smart plug for this skill to work, but it's pretty handy.
+You'll need a smart plug or a smart light for this skill to work, but it's pretty handy.
 Skills are available for a number of smart-home platforms including Lutron and Control4.
 Here's how you can connect Alexa to your Philips Hue lights.

 Several smart thermostats, including the Nest Learning Thermostat, Honeywell RTH8580WF, Honeywell Lyric, Honeywell Lyric T5 and Bosch BCC100 can be connected to Alexa, so that you can change the temperature just by speaking.
-Going one better, the Ecobee4—our favorite smart thermostat—even has Alexa built into it, so you don't need to talk to an Echo or Echo Dot.
+Going one better, the Ecobee 5th gen—our favorite smart thermostat—even has Alexa built into it, so you don't need to talk to an Echo or Echo Dot.